Using STorM32 with ArduPilot

 (2) Works only for deprecated v0.xx firmwares.

-- Before using BetaCopter it is strongly recommended to first install the original ArduCopter firmware and get the copter flying flawlessly with it, and only then to install BetaCopter.
+Comment: Before using BetaPilot it is strongly recommended to first install the original ArduPilot firmware and get the vehicle operating flawlessly with it, and only then install BetaPilot.

-In order to establish a working communication between the STorM32 and the flight controller, parameters on both sides, BetaCopter and STorM32, need to be adjusted, as described in the following.
+In order to establish a working communication between the STorM32 controller and the flight controller, parameters in both BetaPilot and STorM32 need to be adjusted, as described in the following.

-The BetaCopter fork implements the STorM32 Native mount type, which handles all of the following features.
-For the BetaCopter 's' version this means, that if the STorM32 Native mount is not activated, it will behave exactly like the original Copter-3.6 firmware, with no side effects.
+The BetaCopter fork implements the STorM32 MAVLink2 mount type, which handles all of the following features.
+If the STorM32 MAVLink2 mount is not activated, then the BetaPilot firmware will behave exactly like the original ArduPilot firmware, with no side effects.

-The STorM32 board needs to be connected via one of its UART ports or the USB port to one of the UART ports on the ArduPilot flight controller, and these settings be made:
+The STorM32 controller needs to be connected via one of its UART ports to one of the UART ports on the flight controller, and these settings be made:

 - MNT_TYPE = 83